A Gentle Introduction to optparse-applicative

 execParser $ info appOptionsParser mempty

-In the following sections, we’ll define appOptionsParser
+In the following sections, we’ll define appOptionsParser,

-modifier to use instead of mempty
+and the ParserInfo modifier to use instead of mempty in the arrangerOptions definition.

-, for the first version of our app, which compiles, but can not be run yet:
+Meanwhile, I’ll define appOptionsParser as undefined, for the first version of our app, which compiles, but can not be run yet:

 |